-Now that we've reviewed the pros and cons of the available enterprise fax models, it's time to review some examples of the hard costs that your business may incur by continuing to maintain your fax infrastructure onsite or as a hybrid solution.
-There are also some other costs below and considerations that your business may or may not have built into your analysis of potentially outsourcing faxing that should be included as well.
+Now that we've reviewed the pros and cons of the available enterprise fax models, it's time to have a look at some of the costs that your business may incur by continuing to maintain your fax infrastructure on- site or as a hybrid solution.
+There are also some other considerations that your business may or may not have built into your analysis of potentially outsourcing faxing that should be included as well.

 For example, how much time during the year does a full time equivalent (FTE) on your IT staff spend re-booting fax servers, trouble-shooting fax quality issues, managing software patches, updates or upgrades to your fax infrastructure?
 If a good mid-level tech spends 25% of their time, this could almost double the annual costs below.
-Could your organization benefit from freeing up this resource by outsourcing to Cloud Faxing?
+Could your organisation benefit from freeing up this resource by outsourcing to Cloud Faxing?
+And consider the following hidden costs as well: